Head of School

 I joined Central Hub in November 2019 and am very proud to be leading the dedicated, supportive and motivated group of professionals that make up the Key Stage 3 Team.

-I began my journey in education 16 years ago, first as a volunteer, then as a TA and was assessed by the TDA as a Higher-Level Teaching Assistant before qualifying to teach.
-I have worked in both mainstream and special schools and colleges across Sussex, including 2 years as an Advanced Practitioner and Programme Manager for Foundation Learning and Supported Internships at Plumpton College.
+I began my journey in education 16 years ago, and since then I have worked in both mainstream and special schools and colleges across Sussex, including 2 years as an Advanced Practitioner and Programme Manager for Foundation Learning in a local Further Education provision.